 School council is made up of the school principal, members of teaching staff and parent volunteers.
 Opportunities to nominate for school council will be advertised in the school newsletter and communicated via Compass.

 Principal and Executive Officer

-I was appointed Principal at the beginning of term 3 2020 after having held the Acting Principal position for terms 1 and 2.
-This is my second year as Principal at BSW and I am so fortunate to lead a school where the community, students and staff build relationships to ensure we are able to provide the best outcome for our kids.
+I was appointed Principal in 2020.
+I am so fortunate to lead a school where the community, students and staff build relationships to ensure we are able to provide the best outcome for our children.

 School Council President

 Graeme has lived in Brunswick West with his partner Sarah Berry for 13 years and has been a parent at Brunswick South West Primary School since our daughter Daisy started in 2011.
 Our son Ned is currently in grade 2 and our grand-children Oliver and Imogen also attend the school.
 Its my second year on school council.